carminez88/damn/README.md

 ./VisualizationClient -a <broker IP address>
 ```

-If no address is supplied, it will defaulted to 127.0.0.1.
+If no address is supplied, it will default to 127.0.0.1.

 To run the **RegistrationClient**: